rssrwn/semla-flow/README.md

-# SemlaFlow - Efficient Molecular Generation with Flow Matching and Semla
+# SemlaFlow - Efficient 3D Molecular Generation with Latent Attention and Equivariant Flow Matching

 This project creates a novel equivariant attention-based message passing architecture, Semla, for molecular design and dynamics tasks.
 We train a molecular generation model, SemlaFlow, using flow matching with optimal transport to generate realistic 3D molecular structures.

+## Evaluation Metrics

+**A note on evaluation metrics for 3D molecular generative models** - As we pointed out in the paper, many of the existing commonly used metrics for this task are not helpful for assessing the quality of the generated molecules.
+In addition to the metrics we have proposed here, some recent papers [1][2] have done a great job thoroughly evaluating the quality of generated structure, which may also be of interest.

 ## Installation